Mahindra and Mahindra Analysis

 -The passenger vehicles industry declined 17.9% in FY 20, in which the PV segment of the company declined 26.5%.
 The decline was more than the industry.

 -The company has built its niche in Compact SUVs and SUVs.
-This segment is facing challenges due to the new entry of global & local competitors.
+However, this segment is facing challenges due to the new entry of global & local competitors.

 -The SSANGYONG business had a loss of Rs.
 3,029 crore in FY 2020 and faced bankruptcy.
 Mahindra and Mahindra discontinued their operations for SSANGYONG by taking an impairment loss of Rs.
 1,210 crore and did not report any further losses from Q4 FY 2021.